 If you're just getting into hiking, you probably have big dreams about getting your boots muddy in some pretty exotic places.
 Once you get hooked on the rush of reaching the summit of a trail, you can't think of anything other than what trail you wan to hike next.
 And while Everest and Machu Picchu might not be in the cards for you just yet, there are still tons of outrageously beautiful trails around the world that you can conquer.
 To prove it, I've put together a list of the

 trails are under 10 miles, which means if you're down for the challenge and have the energy to get through it, you can complete them in one day, easily.
 In no particular order, here are a few trails that I have on my hiking bucket list.
 Spoiler alert: they're all stunning, so make some room on your own bucket list for these, too.
 Tiger's Nest, Bhutan Pool/Getty Images Entertainment/Getty Images

 Prince William and Kate Middleton's 2016 trip to Tiger’s Nest in Bhutan inspired you, you'll want to add it to your bucket list, too.
 This trail is on a Buddhist monastery that's on the side of a cliff — so yeah, the views are insane.
 While the hike itself is only about four hours round trip, you'll want to spend some time at the monastery, which has a cafeteria.
 So pack light, come hungry, and plan to stay a while.
 Angel's Landing, Zion National Park George Frey/Getty Images News/Getty Images

 the Angels Landing hike.
 This narrow hike is steep and exhilarating and one of the most renown hikes in the world.
 In total it's about five and a half miles, but can take five hours depending on how often you want to stop and catch your breath.
 Puez-Odle Altopiano, Dolomites, Italy Christophe Pallot/Agence Zoom/Getty Images Sport/Getty Images

 Puez-Odle Altopiano trail in Italy is a must.
 If you're not scared of heights, your mind will literally be blown when you make it to the top of the mountain and have a complete 360 degree view of the mountain range.
 Note, this hike will take at least eight hours and is pretty tiring.
 Kjeragbolten, Norway Jack Taylor/Getty Images Entertainment/Getty Images

 a giant bolder that's wedged between two cliffs on the Kjeragbolten trail, which makes it a massive tourist attraction.
 But it's not just cool to look at it, it's actually incredibly to hike through.
 With a combination of rock scrambles, steep inclines, chain climbing and valleys of sheep, this hike is incredibly diverse.
 It will take around seven hours to complete, so leave lots of time for picture-taking because you're going to want to stop, a lot.
 The Narrows, Zion National Park, Utah Sean Gallup/Getty Images News/Getty Images

 trail is carved through red rocks and the Virginia River.
 Half the hike you're on the rocks, half the hike you're wading through the river — in some parts you eve have to swim.
 It's one of the most diverse, stunning and challenging hikes you can embark on, but it's well worth the views.
 And by day hike, I mean this will take all day, so start early.
 Sentiero degli Dei Amalfi Coast, Italy Handout/Getty Images Sport/Getty Images

 This classic Utah red rock trail comes with an art show.
-Enjoy the bonus of authentic Native American rock art, also known as the Great Gallery.
-The hike in total is about six hours, and is considered relatively mild.
+Enjoy the bonus of authentic Native American rock art, also known as

-Overlook Mountain looks like something you'd have to travel far and wide to find, but it's just in the Catskills region of Upstate New York.
+New Zealand's best day hike by Bearfoot Theory, this excursion includes epic river valleys, craters, green lakes, and a volcano .
+If that sounds exciting enough for you, you'll want to give this hike a go.
+Oh, and it was featured in Lord of the Rings.
+Leave about eight hours to complete this hike.
+Overlook Mountain, Catskills, New York Overlook Mountain looks like something you'd have to travel far and wide to find, but it's just in the Catskills region of Upstate New York.
 The hike is rigorous and includes a steep incline, but the views are beyond worth it.
 The whole loop out and back to Giant's Ledge is about five miles, but leave extra time to sit at the summit for a while in awe.